9 Natural Serotonin Boosters To Try When You’re Feeling Low

 - Listen more to happy songs instead of sad ones!

 - Read positive books and watch funny films (as opposed to horror films and thrillers).

 The protein content of foods like eggs, cheese, and lean meats can dramatically boost the levels of tryptophan in your blood, thereby leaving you with more serotonin.

 Remember to eat the yolks and not just the egg whites, however, as yolks are also rich in tryptophan and potentially cancer-fighting antioxidants.

 All nuts and seeds are a source of tryptophan, which is an amino acid needed to synthesize serotonin.
 This means you choose your favorites as a snack and reap the associated benefits!

-This not only applies to mood but also for your heart, respiratory system, and cell production.
+This not only applies to mood but also to your heart, respiratory system, and cell production.
 A handful of nuts also gives you a nice dose of fiber, keeping your digestive system in good working order.

 7. Book A Massage

 While everyone knows that a massage feels great on tired muscles, fewer are aware that this form of healing touch has a direct impact on serotonin levels.